viethua99/Text-To-Image/README.md

 The Data layer consists of repositories, which include business logic, such as querying data from the local database and requesting remote data from the network.
 It is implemented as an offline-first source of business logic and follows the [single source of truth](https://en.wikipedia.org/wiki/Single_source_of_truth) principle.<br>

-**Android Text-to-Image** is an offline-first app is an app that is able to perform all, or a critical subset of its core functionality without access to the internet.
+**KMP-Stable-Diffusion** is an offline-first app is an app that is able to perform all, or a critical subset of its core functionality without access to the internet.
 So users don't need to be up-to-date on the network resources every time and it will decrease users' data consumption.
 For further information, you can check out [Build an offline-first app](https://developer.android.com/topic/architecture/data-layer/offline-first).

 ## Stable Diffusion API

 <img src="https://media.licdn.com/dms/image/C560BAQHKCfkGo3NAFg/company-logo_200_200/0/1674489509554?e=2147483647&v=beta&t=gQQAyRwXUtoKjaxepavRkBsaxjY0L-qcXc9o-eykCYI" align="right" width="12%"/>

-Android Text-to-Image using the [Stable Diffusion API](https://stablediffusionapi.com/) for constructing RESTful API.<br>
+**KMP-Stable-Diffusion** using the [Stable Diffusion API](https://stablediffusionapi.com/) for constructing RESTful API.<br>
 StableDiffusionAPI provides a RESTful API interface to highly detailed objects built from thousands of lines of data related to text to images.
 ## Setup
 Step 1: Create an account and generate an API key at [Stable Diffusion API Key](https://stablediffusionapi.com/dashboard/apikeys)